- Phone number

 About me and my therapy practice

-The loss of people or things can bring anxiety, depression, low self-esteem and low self-confidence.
+The loss of people or things can bring anxiety and depression as we struggle to take care of our own needs and wellbeing.
 By focusing on the root of the matter, we can make some lasting and meaningful changes.

-Be sure to check out my short video intro, as well as blogs and videos about the work I do on my website.
+Be sure to check out my blogs and introductory video on my website.

 The way we talk to others and ourselves is a window to what’s going on inside.
 My counselling space, ‘A Space For’ is a place for you to explore what that is.
 We can be too easily swept up in the day-to-day and in our long ingrained habits and beliefs that it takes dedicated time and focus to unravel what really is causing us pain, the grudges and guilt.
 What really is behind the ‘shoulds’ and ‘musts’ that we say?

-When training as a counsellor I chose to focus on bereavement counselling as I believe that all pain can be attributed to loss and grief over a life that was or a life that could have been.
+I have a focus on bereavement counselling as I believe that all pain can be attributed to loss and grief over a life that was or a life that could have been.
 The theories of grief can help us make sense of our anguish when we lose a relationship, a job, as well as the passing of a loved one.

 Counselling can be valuable to those who have become stuck in the restorative orientation.
 In order to get by each hour, let alone each day, they detach from their feelings of loss and sometimes with their feelings entirely, the positives as well.
 A counsellor can be a friendly companion to support you explore loss so that you don’t feel completely drowned by it.